 - Can I afford a breed whose care can often be expensive?

-- Will I actually put in the effort to give a bulldog proper care?
+- Will I actually put in the effort to give a Bulldog proper care?

-Too many bulldogs wind up in shelters or with numerous health problems because their owners are not prepared.
+Too many Bulldogs wind up in shelters or with numerous health problems because their owners are not prepared.
 If after reading this article you answer "no" to any of these questions, please rethink bringing this breed home.

 Many bulldogs have food allergies that require time and money to conquer, meaning finding the right food can be an expensive experiment that is often times very difficult.
-The normal grocery store dog foods such as Kibble N Bits and Beneful do not sit well with most bulldogs, so be prepared spend more to give your bulldog the proper nutrition.
+The normal grocery store dog foods such as Kibble N Bits and Beneful do not sit well with most bulldogs, so be prepared to spend more to give your bulldog the proper nutrition.
 Learn to read dog food labels to avoid the wrong ingredients and choose the best food for your bulldog's needs.

 Common symptoms of food allergies in dogs include:

 - Licking of paws